 The homoiohydric terrestrial plants play a much greater role.
 They include all cormophytes, which originally evolved from green algae.
 Their cells are characterized by a large central vacuole.
 As a result, the plasma is directly adjacent to the cell sap in the vacuole, and the hydrature of the plasma is largely in equilibrium with that of the cell sap, thus not directly dependent on water conditions outside the cells.
-The cell sap of the vacuoles constitutes in the higher plants, as has been mentioned, an "inner aqueous medium," and the cell wall of cellulose an "outer aqueous medium," which in the course of phylogenetic development enabled them to pass from life in water to life on land, and to adapt themselves more and more to arid conditions.
-As long as terrestrial plants succeed in keeping the concentration of cell sap in the vacuome low, the plasma remains highly swollen, that is, it has a high hydrature, regardless of the humidity of the surrounding air.
-This is more likely to be the case the more secure the supply of water from the moist soil through the root and conduit system.
+The cell sap of the vacuoles constitutes in the higher plants, as has been mentioned, an "inner aqueous medium," the vacuome, and the cell wall of cellulose an "outer aqueous medium," which in the course of phylogenetic development enabled them to pass from life in water to life on land, and to adapt themselves more and more to arid conditions.
+As long as terrestrial plants succeed in keeping the concentration of cell sap in the vacuole low, the plasma remains imbibed, that is, it has a high hydrature, regardless of the humidity of the surrounding air.
+This is more likely to be the case the more secure the supply of water from the moist soil through the root and transport system.
 In the mosses these facilities are only imperfectly developed, and they are therefore generally confined to very moist sites.
-In the ferns, too, the conduction system is still not very efficient.
+In the ferns, too, the transport system is still not very efficient.
 They therefore avoid dry sites, all the more so because the development of the gametophytes is still strongly dependent on moisture.
-As far as mosses and single ferns (Ceterach, Notholaena, Cheilanthes and others as well as Selaginella species) have penetrated into desert areas, they had to change secondarily to the poikilohydric way of life, i.e. they tolerate desiccation during drought without dying ("resurrection plants").
+As far as mosses and some ferns (Ceterach, Notholaena, Cheilanthes and others as well as Selaginella species) have penetrated into desert areas, they had to change secondarily to the poikilohydric way of life, i.e. they tolerate desiccation during drought without dying ("resurrection plants").
 They regained this desiccation ability, which is otherwise lacking in plants with strongly vacuolated cells, by a cell reduction with reduction of the vacuoles, which solidify even at low water losses, thus preventing deformation and damage of the plasma during desiccation.

 1.3.5 Xerophytes

 The most perfect adaptation of the water balance to terrestrial life has been achieved by the angiosperms.
 They have penetrated to extreme deserts.
 The measurement of their cell sap concentration shows that they are nevertheless able to maintain a low cell sap concentration and thus a high hydrature of the plasma without slowing down too much the gas exchange necessary for photosynthesis.
-An increase in cell sap concentration and thus de-swelling of the plasma and increased osmotic adjustment by appropriate substances (compatible solutes) is generally not a useful adjustment for desert plants, but the sign of a disturbed water balance and a threat to their existence.
-For the knowledge of the water activity in the plasma, i.e. its hydrature and swelling state, the measurement of the external factors (precipitation, humidity, soil water etc.) is just as insufficient as the measurement of the external temperature in warm-blooded plants.
+An increase in cell sap concentration and thus dehydration of the plasma and increased osmotic adjustment by appropriate substances (compatible solutes) is generally not a useful adjustment for desert plants, but the sign of a disturbed water balance and a threat to their existence.
+For the knowledge of the water activity in the plasma, i.e. its hydrature and swelling state, the measurement of the external factors (precipitation, humidity, soil water etc.) is just as insufficient as the measurement of the external temperature in warm-blooded animals.

-The determination of the cell sap concentration (and thus of the potential osmotic potential), which is directly related to the relative vapour tension (= hydrature), provides information as to whether or not the plant is affected by the change in external conditions, in particular by a period of drought, with regard to the swelling state of the plasma.
-The measurement of the suction tension (the water potential), on the other hand, is necessary when dealing with the flow through the plant from the roots to the transpiring organs.
-This is most easily illustrated by characterizing the individual resistances in the plant in the hydraulic flow model (◘ Fig. A-11).
+The determination of the cell sap concentration (and thus of the potential osmotic potential), which is directly related to the relative vapour pressure (= hydrature), provides information as to whether or not the plant is affected by the change in external conditions, in particular by a period of drought, with regard to the imbibition state of the plasma.
+The measurement of the the water potential, on the other hand, is necessary when dealing with the flow through the plant from the roots to the transpiring organs.
+This is illustrated by characterizing the individual resistances in the plant in the hydraulic flow model diagram (◘ Fig. A-11).